VoLKyyyOG/COMP30024/Chexers/Strategies.md

 - Let (p1, p2, p3) represent the zero-sum for player 1, player 2 and player 3:
     - For player 1, does a (5, 2 , 7) weigh better than a (5, 4, 4)?
     - If a player is out, how do we put it into consideration (-INTMAX or -inf)
+- *C: Whenever a heuristic/evaluation generates paths, can we store it for future reference to prevent computational waste?*

 ### Opening Stage:
 1. Play random / safe moves until another piece is capturable
 2. Move so that they are in groups that cannot be captured?
 3. *Look into finding moves that are more likely to win (such as corner tile heuristics for n-puzzles, centre column connect 4, 4 move checkmate in chess, etc)*
+**C: I think it's safe to assume that attaining center presence > staying on the edges, on the basis that centre = more maneouvrability and will threaten other players**

 ### Mid Stage:
 1. Blocking **exit actions** for opponents